 The Tribunal has other (rarely used) powers which include the power to direct that an employee who has been dismissed should be re-employed by his or her previous employer, as well as allowing the Tribunal to reduce the amount of compensation awarded to an employee in certain circumstances (for example, where an employee’s conduct directly contributed to the dismissal).

-In broad terms an employee is eligible to receive a statutory redundancy pay under Jersey law if he/she is dismissed by his employer by reason of redundancy and he/she has at least 2 years’ continuous service with the employer.
+In broad terms an employee is eligible to receive a statutory redundancy pay under Jersey law if he/she is dismissed by his/her employer by reason of redundancy and he/she has at least two years’ continuous service with the employer.
 In certain circumstances employees who have been employed under a series of fixed dterm contracts can also accrue the requisite two years’ service.

-Statutory redundancy pay is calculated on the basis of 1 week’s pay for every full year of service.
+Statutory redundancy pay is calculated on the basis of one week’s pay for every full year of service.
 There is no upper limit on the number of years’ service which qualify.
-Pay is capped at the level of weekly average earnings, currently £780 as at the date of publication.
+Pay is capped at the level of weekly average earnings, currently £860 (rising to £920 on 25 September 2023).

 Where an employee is entitled to receive a larger redundancy payment as a result of a contractual entitlement then this will override the statutory entitlement.

-Specific ccollective consultation provisions apply where an employer makes 12 or more employees redundant from one establishment within a 30 day period.
-A minimum of 30 days’ collective consultation is required prior to the first of the dismissals taking effect
+Specific collective consultation provisions apply where an employer makes 12 or more employees redundant from one establishment within a 30 day period.
+A minimum of 30 days’ collective consultation is required prior to the first of the dismissals taking effect.

 If collective consultation requirements are not triggered then an employer will still have to engage in an individual consultation process to avoid an unfair dismissal claim.

-An employee who is given notice of dismissal by reason of redundancy (and who has been continuously employed for 2 years or more) is entitled to take paid time off during his notice period equivalent to 40% of one of his normal working weeks (i.e. a total of 2 working days for those working a standard 5 day week), for the purposes of looking for work.
+An employee who is given notice of dismissal by reason of redundancy (and who has been continuously employed for two years or more) is entitled to take paid time off fduring his notice period equivalent to 40% of one of his normal working weeks (i.e. a total of two working days for those working a standard five day week), for the purposes of looking for work.